shaileshahuja/django-bot/README.rst

 Overview
 ========
 BETA version: Currently django-bot only supports Slack and api.ai.
-Future plans include supporting more messaging platforms (Facebook Messenger, Telegram, Kik, Google assistant, Cortana, Skype, Alexa), and more natural langauge parsers (AWS Lex, wit.ai).
+Future plans include supporting more messaging platforms (Facebook Messenger, Telegram, Kik, Google assistant, Cortana, Skype, Alexa), and more natural language parsers (AWS Lex, wit.ai).

 This library helps to maintain authenticated users and groups in the database and allows you to respond to any messages as well as initiate conversations with any of those.